natebrunelle/cs1110f18/markdown/lab08-crypto.md

 # Overview

 Cryptography is the art of hiding the meaning of a message in a way that the intended recipient can understand, but not anyone else.
-Fully secure cryptography requires a a lot of detail-oriented nuance of implementation and some abstract algebra, but we can get some casual-level cryptography using what we know so far.
+Fully secure cryptography requires a lot of detail-oriented nuance of implementation and some abstract algebra, but we can get some casual-level cryptography using what we know so far.

 You'll write several functions in `crypto.py` that are suitable for casual encryption.
 Feel free to use them to make messages harder for people who don't know the encryption to figure out,